TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 still be careful which users can be trusted with these rights.

 At **Configuration Presets** TYPO3 offers presets for common settings groups.
-It allows for easier configuration of settings for debugging, image handling, mail configuration and password hashing.
+It allows for easier configuration of settings for caching, debugging, image handling, mail configuration and password hashing.
+The debug settings gives you 3 choices:

+#.
+Live
+   Turn off debug output and set logging to warnings and errors only.
+#.
+Debug
+   Enable debug output and set logging to info level.
+#.
+Custom configuration
+   Custom configuration is a mixture of settings how to debug and report errors.

+The Debug option will activate a debug output with a multiline backtrace in the frontend, in case of errors.
+Debug output is only displayed if the environment variable `TYPO3_CONTEXT` has been set to `Development`.
+See :ref:`t3coreapi:application-context` for details.

+:ref:`Environment`
+:ref:`application-context`

 TYPO3 provides **Feature Toggles** for certain features that have a major impact on your system.
 You can enable or disable these features here.